Prerequisites for Club Trips

 The club has minimum criteria for joining in the club's outdoor trips, including Wednesday evening sea paddling.
 These are:

-1 star plus 4 trips with club coaches OR
+Paddle Discover (formerly 1 star) plus 4 trips with club coaches OR

 Relevant previous paddling experience that can be verified by someone known to club coaches.